 The AirPods (2019) fared slightly better when it came to Radiohead’s No Surprises.
 The gently strummed acoustic guitar had a warm, textural sound, while the glockenspiel sweetly accented the percussion with its crystalline presentation.
 Again, the vocals sounded good overall, with a smooth, clear tone; however, the new AirPods didn’t quite manage to convey the rich bass timbres.

-- Here's our round-up of the best AirPod prices, sales and deals in June 2019
+- Here's our round-up of the best AirPod prices, sales and deals this month

 Aside from the wireless charging case (which costs extra), the new AirPods don’t seem to be a huge improvement on their predecessors.
 Sure, pairing is quicker and wireless charging can be useful, but it doesn’t feel like Apple has addressed any of the issues the original AirPods had, notably, the sound quality and design.